instantiator/gource-video-gen/README.md

 ```
 Options:
     -c         --combine              Combines histories and captions for all repositories found
     -a         --anonymise            Generates anonymous video (no names, no directories, no filenames)
+    -d         --no-date              Hide the time/date
+    -s         --no-skip              Don't skip quiet periods
+    -dl <secs> --day-length <secs>    Seconds per day (default = 0.66)
     -t         --title                Title for the combined video (use with --combine)
     -h         --help                 Prints this help message and exits
 ```

 ### Activity